-Becoming a so-called ‘thought leader’ is all the rage; now, everybody wants to be a speaker, build an easy revenue stream, write a book and change the world.
+Becoming a so-called ‘thought leader’ is all the rage; now, everybody wants to be a speaker, build an easy revenue stream, start writing a book and change the world.
 I do believe that everybody has a story worth sharing.
 Everyone has overcome insurmountable odds that give them the right to impact the lives of others.
 But I also see people step up to the plate only to make a huge mistake that lands them miles away from their intended destination.

 Based on my 20 years as a storyteller who has been supporting thought leaders, here is a list of mistakes to avoid as you embark upon your own thought leadership journey:

-1. Understand the structural deficits.
+1. Understand the structural deficits before writing a book.